Kaltsoon/react-native-material/material/2-react-native-basics.md

 ## Consistent user interface with theming

 Let's stick with the concept of styling but with a bit wider perspective.
-Most of us have a used a multitude of differenct applications and might agree that one trait that makes a good user interface is _consistency_.
+Most of us have used a multitude of different applications and might agree that one trait that makes a good user interface is _consistency_.
 This means that the appearance of user interface components such as their font size, font family and color follow a consistent pattern.
-To achieve this we have somehow _parametrize_ values of different style properties.
+To achieve this we have somehow _parametrize_ the values of different style properties.
 This method is commonly known as _theming_.

 Users of popular user interface libraries such as [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/theming/) and [Material UI](https://material-ui.com/customization/theming/) might already be quite familiar with theming.
-Eventhough the theming implementations differ the main idea is always to use variables such as `colors.primary` instead of ["magic numbers"](<https://en.wikipedia.org/wiki/Magic_number_(programming)>) such as `#0366d6` when defining styles.
+Even though the theming implementations differ the main idea is always to use variables such as `colors.primary` instead of ["magic numbers"](<https://en.wikipedia.org/wiki/Magic_number_(programming)>) such as `#0366d6` when defining styles.
 This leads to increased consistency and flexibility.

 Let's see how theming could work in practice in our application.
-We will be using a lot text with different variations, such as different font sizes and color.
+We will be using a lot of text with different variations, such as different font sizes and colors.
 Because React Native does not support global styles we should create our own _Text_ component to keep the textual content consistent.
-Let's get started by adding the following theme configuration object in the _theme.js_ file in the _src_ directory:
+Let's get started by adding the following theme configuration object in a _theme.js_ file in the _src_ directory:

 ```javascript
 const theme = {